esmuigors2/Prep2Cry/README.md

 The Wyckoff positions are given in a single line where the hash substitutes for the newline.
 Otherwise they are just as in the input file.

 2. Then log in onto Your computational server and make a directory for calculation of Your compound of interest.
-3. If You only want to prepare a single file:
+3. If You only want to prepare a single file AND You are comfortable with using bash scripts:
    * copy the output of `prep2cry.sh` (as shown before) and add the parts in bold:

      <pre>pre2crys -g 225 -l 5.463209 -n 2 -w "20 0 0 0#9 0.25 0.25 0.25#" <b>-d PBE0 -b pob_tzvp_2012 -t tmpl_opt CaF2_tzvp2018_PBE0_opt.d12</b></pre>